bigcommerce/dev-docs/docs/api-docs/promotions/code-samples.md

 {
   "data": {
     "id": 22,
-    "name": "Get 20% off all Coffee Makers and all but new arrivals Coffee Filters", "created_from": "api",
+    "name": "Get 20% off all coffee makers except for those using new arrivals coffee filters", "created_from": "api",
     "customer": {
       "group_ids": [],